Join FREE and get 10% off your next order!

 2. Onya Life Reusable Bread Bags

 A reusable alternative to disposable plastic bread bags, the Onya Life Reusable Bread Bags are perfect for storing homemade bread and bakery buys.
-They're sustainable and 100% recyclable, and are designed to be placed in the freezer after 2-3 days on the bench so you can keep your bread for longer - up to three months without freezer burn!
+They're sustainable and 100% recyclable, and are designed to carry your fresh bread home from the markets and store you bread in the freezer - up to three months without freezer burn!
 Be sure to take yours with you each time you visit your local bakery.

 3. Life Basics Eco Friendly Vegan Food Wraps - Kitchen Pack

-The Life Basics Eco Friendly Vegan Food Wraps - Kitchen Pack are the best sustainable alternative to traditional disposable plastic cling film.
-You'll save both money and waste as the wraps are completely reusable, made from Cotton, Eucalyptus, Tree Gum and Jojoba and designed to neatly cover and mould around bowls and snacks.
+The Life Basics Eco Friendly Vegan Food Wraps - Kitchen Pack are one of the best sustainable alternatives to traditional disposable plastic cling film.
+You'll save both money and waste as the wraps are completely reusable, made from Cotton, Eucalyptus, Tree Gum and Jojoba and designed to neatly cover and mold around bowls and snacks.
 These biodegradable wraps can be hand washed in cold water after each use and hung to dry.

 4. Full Circle Sandwich Bags - Clear